Walking on Conwy Mountain

 Waymarkers on Conwy Mountain.

 The red and yellow signs refer to the 12-mile Upland Route of the Wales Coast Path, from Conwy to Llanfairfechan.
 This is an alternative to the easier Coastal Route, which is marked with blue roundels.
-(We are presently walking the Wales Coast Path.
-We have reached Gower, and we hope to complete the 870-mile walk from Chester to Chepstow in summer 2023).
+(We finished walking the 870-mile Wales Coast Path in July 2024.
+Highly recommended!).

 The green North Wales Path signs refer to the path from Bangor to Prestatyn.